dinvlad/HyperVision/README.md

 7. That's it!
 PROFIT (and don't forget to turn on your lights...)

+If you later reposition the camera, only re-run step 6 and you're good to watch the lights again!

 ## Disclaimer

 This is still a work-in-progress.
 As you can see, LED alignment is not yet OCD-perfect, and some